rapofran/loomio/ENV_README.md

 # DEFAULT_SUBDOMAIN
 Groups can have subdomains rather than paths to locate them. ie: plainka.loomio.org rather than www.loomio.org/g/2423d23/palinka.
 Default subdomain is usually "www".

+# CONTACT_EMAIL

+Where should contact form emails go.

 # DELAY_FAYE
 When sending messages to the FAYE websocket server, use delayed job.
 This is a dumb hack incase the websocket server is down, so that that error does not break the user experience.